Déjà Vu can only run under Windows. This article shows which specific versions are supported.

 - Install Windows in a Virtual Machine.
 In this setup, Déjà Vu runs under Windows, which runs inside the VM which in turn runs under Mac OS.
-Depending on the versions of all this applications that you use, there may be an impact to the performance of Déjà Vu compared to running natively under Windows in a PC.
+Depending on the versions of all the applications you use, there may be an impact to the performance of Déjà Vu compared to running it natively under Windows in a PC.
 In addition to this, Déjà Vu's dongles do not work in VMs: if you are planning to use Déjà VU X2 in this setup, make sure to purchase an activation code instead of a dongle.

 - Install Windows directly on the Mac and dual boot.
 This is not supported by older Macs, but newer Intel-based Macs can run Windows directly, without the need for a VM, by allowing you to create separate partitions for Windows and Mac OS to run in, independent of one another.
-This setup is functionally identical to running Déjá Vu under Windows in a PC.
+This setup is functionally identical to running Déjà Vu under Windows in a PC.

-Both of these solutions will require a license of Windows, and the first will require purchasing an emulator (unless you decide to use a freely available emulatornote).
+Both of these solutions will require a license of Windows, and the first will require purchasing an emulator, unless you decide to use a freely available emulatornote.

 Translating Office documents

 In order to import and export Office 2003 documents (.doc, .xls, .ppt, etc.) Déjà Vu X and X2 need a working copy of Office installed in the system.
-It needs Office for Windows.
+It needs to be Office for Windows.
 Office for MacOS cannot be used for this purpose.
 Office for Windows is also required to import any document with CodeZapper activated.